 - Saliva or phlegm with blood

 There are, however, illnesses and conditions that may mimic the symptoms of head and neck cancers and cause concern.
-Dr. Ho explained that an infection, a sore throat, neck swelling or lumps in the neck are all common issues that can be present in a patient but not at all related to cancer.
+An infection, a sore throat, neck swelling or lumps in the neck are all common issues that can be present in a patient but not at all related to cancer.

-One situation in which you should always see a physician: Theres a new guideline that says we should be suspicious of any lump that has been present for a week and a half to two weeks, Dr. Ho said.
+One situation in which you should always see a physician?
+New guidelines say any lump that has been present for a week and a half to two weeks should be tested.

 How are head and neck cancers diagnosed?

-Because of availability, most people would see their primary care doctor or dentist first, says Dr. Ho, depending on your area of pain or swelling.
+Because of availability, most people would see their primary care doctor or dentist first, depending on the area of pain or swelling.
 Then you may be referred to an otolaryngologist, a physician trained in the medical and surgical management and treatment of head and neck issues.